 The Geneva Conventions are a collection of four treaties and three protocols that outline the standards for international war.
 They are important because they establish rules for humanitarian practices during times of war and specifically protect those who do not partake in the fighting or who are no longer able to fight.

-For the Amelioration of the Condition of the Wounded and Sick in Armed Forces in the Field
+The First Geneva Convention: The Geneva Convention for the Amelioration of the Condition of the Wounded and Sick in Armed Forces in the Field

-For the Amelioration of the Condition of Wounded, Sick and Shipwrecked Members of Armed Forces at Sea
+The Second Geneva Convention: The Geneva Convention for the Amelioration of the Condition of Wounded, Sick and Shipwrecked Members of Armed Forces at Sea

-Relative to the Treatment of Prisoners of War
+The Third Geneva Convention: The Geneva Convention relative to the Treatment of Prisoners of War

-Relative to the Protection of Civilian Persons in Time of War
+The Fourth Geneva Convention: The Fourth Geneva Convention relative to the Protection of Civilian Persons in Time of War

-Additional to the Geneva Conventions of 12 August 1949, and relating to the Protection of Victims of International Armed Conflicts.
+Additional Protocol I: relating to the Protection of Victims of International Armed Conflicts

-Additional to the Geneva Conventions of 12 August 1949, and relating to the Proection of Victims of Non-International Armed Conflicts
+Additional Protocol II: relating to the Protection of Victims of Non-International Armed Conflicts